PCRS views on the NHS Long Term PlanPosted on: 21 Feb 2019

 The inclusion of respiratory disease as a priority disease area in the NHS Long Term Plan had been well overdue.

-Primary Care Networks will now be involved as a keystone in integrating services outside hospitals; therefore, PCRS will be keen to support general practice within these organisations.
+PCRS are pleased to know that Primary Care Networks will be involved as a keystone in integrating services outside hospitals, and therefore will be keen to support general practice within these organisations.

 Click the button below to read more about PCRS views on the Long Term Plan.